paulschick/meteorite-tracker/nasa-app/1-2021-notes/_2-random-image.md

 There is probably some equivalent to React's lifecycle hooks.
 I am already using this kind of stuff in Angular, I mean that's what the lifecycle methods like `ngOnInit` and `OnChanges` do anyway.
 I'm just doing it by component-level state instead.

+## Quick Spinner Refactor

+This is an easy to load file, no need to have that on the DOM while it's hidden, I'm going to replace it with `ngIf` and see how that works.

+`ngIf` works, and may even function a little bit better, I don't know, seems smoother.

+Now, on the Home page, I'm not getting loading on the main image.
+This is definitely just due to the resolvers there, so I'd like to implement the same thing that I did in the random image page on this one component on the home page.